Kingdom of Matamba: The Portuguese invasion of 1744

-When Verónica died in 1721 she was succeeded by her son Afonso I Álvares de Pontes.
-During his reign, the northern district of Holo seceded from Matamba to form its own kingdom and entered into relations with Portugal.
-As a result of Matamba's attempts to prevent the secession and Portuguese trade with the rebel province, relations between Matamba and the Portuguese colony deteriorated.

-Ana II (Ana I was Queen Njinga as Matamba accepted the Christian names of former rulers and their dynasty), who came to power in 1741, faced a Portuguese invasion in 1744.
+Ana II (Ana I was King Njinga as Matamba accepted the Christian names of former rulers and their dynasty), who came to power in 1741, faced a Portuguese invasion in 1744.
 The invasion of Matamba by Portuguese forces in 1744 was one of their largest military operations in the eighteenth century.
 In the course of their attack, Matamba's army inflicted a serious defeat on the Portuguese, but in spite of this, a remnant of the army managed to reach the capital of Matamba.
 In order to avoid a long war and to get them to withdraw, Ana II signed a treaty of vassalage with Portugal which renewed points conceded by Verónica in 1683.
 While the treaty allowed Portugal to claim Matamba as a vassal, and opened up Matamba to Portuguese trade, it had little effect on the real sovereignty of Matmaba, or indeed in the conduct of trade.
+For example, Ana II continued to insist on dominating the trade with the Lunda Empire and not letting Portuguese agents from the Colony of Angola to go through her domains to establish direct trade.

 Ana II, like Verónica before her, was interested in developing Matamba as a Christian country, routinely sending letters to the Capuchin prefect of Congo and Angola or the Portuguese authorities requesting missionaries come and establish permanent bases in her country.
 While the country was visited by missionaries from Cahenda and also from the Barefoot Carmelites, a permanent mission was not established.